How to Stop Automatic Updates in WordPress with One Click

 Controlling updates is half the equation.
 The other half is making sure nobody installs untested plugins on your managed sites in the first place.

 If you give clients wp-admin access, there’s nothing stopping them from installing a random plugin that conflicts with your carefully maintained stack. mySites.guru can detect and block unauthorized plugin installs so you stay in control of what runs on each site.
+You should also remove default content like the Sample Page and Hello World post that ships with every WordPress install - it’s another cleanup step the configuration audit handles automatically.

-Who should disable automatic updates?
+Who should disable WordPress automatic updates?

 - Agencies managing client portfolios - a broken client site at 2am is a support ticket and a reputation hit